 Our pocket guides fold into a size of 3.5" x 8.5" and are laminated for protection.
 Illustrations are shown for around 135-165 species in each, with winter migrants and selected other features (eg. Western Ghats or endemic species) marked separately.
 There are 10 panels (12 in the Western Ghats and Uttarakhand versions) with bird illustrations, and for ease of reference, the featured species have been divided into 5-6 categories based on habitat (eg. Wetland Birds) and behaviour (eg. Ground-feeding Birds).

-Versions currently available include English language pocket guides (Peninsular India, Spiti/Ladakh, Andaman&Nicobar Islands) as well as bilingual pocket guides in Kannada, Malayalam, Tamil, Telugu, Marathi or Hindi as appropriate (Birds of Karnataka, Birds of Cauvery/MM Hills Wildlife Sanctuary, Birds of Kerala, Birds of Tamil Nadu, Birds of Andhra Pradesh, Birds of Maharashtra, Birds of Madhya Pradesh, Birds of Uttarakhand and Birds of Rajasthan).
+Versions currently available include English language pocket guides (Peninsular India, Spiti/Ladakh, Andaman & Nicobar Islands) as well as bilingual pocket guides in Kannada, Malayalam, Tamil, Telugu, Marathi, Konkani or Hindi as appropriate (Birds of Karnataka, Birds of Cauvery/MM Hills Wildlife Sanctuary, Birds of Kerala, Birds of Tamil Nadu, Birds of Andhra Pradesh, Birds of Maharashtra, Birds of Madhya Pradesh, Birds of Uttarakhand, Birds of Rajasthan and Birds of Goa).

 Please note: The first language mentioned alongside the pocket guide name (when you select "options") is the language used for all the text.
 Only the names of birds are given in the first and second languages.
 Eg. Tamil Nadu (Tamil/English) will have all the text in Tamil and species names in Tamil and English, while Madhya Pradesh (English/Hindi) will have all the text in English and bird names in English and Hindi.